Formula 1 strikes deal to open up betting markets

 F1 will also work with Sportradar, which partners with several major sports rights holders to fight against betting-related match fixing and corruption through its fraud detection system.

-Simon Vumbaca, CEO of motorsport betting company Pitstop Betting [https://app.adjust.com/wm1r6qw], said the deal was "great news and has been long awaited".
+Simon Vumbaca, CEO of UK-based motorsport betting company Pitstop Betting, said the deal was "great news and has been long awaited".

 "The F1 deal amounts discussed [reported by The Financial Times as "more than $100m" over five years] would make the deal and cost of acquisition per player very high, which would indicate that the aim may be more to talk to F1 fans and take them to bet on other sports rather than necessarily F1," he added.